 It’s true that not all brands can have a story like Innocent smoothies; with a carefully crafted timeline of key events.
 But don’t assume that just because you’re not a big brand people don’t want to know that you are a 2nd generation business, helping in the local community or sponsoring a local event.

 Your business might be in an industry that doesn’t traditionally lend itself to online content but see this as an opportunity as your competitors are probably feeling and acting the same.
-If you’re promoting something unglamorous like MOT’s or dental services use your website to explain everything a potential customer might want to know – you can do this better than any person offering SEO services can!
+If you’re promoting something unglamorous like MOT’s or dental services use your website to explain everything a potential customer might want to know.

-Think about what you have to invest in terms of financials, resources and time.
+Think about what you have to invest in terms of finance and time.
 Don’t feel that you have to do a little bit of everything because quite often this isn’t useful.
 Better to do a handful of things well than spread yourself too thin.

 Step 3: How do I know if this has worked?

 SME marketing budgets understandably place greater emphasis on ROI than trialling and testing, so you need to be able to communicate results when asked.
 The beauty of digital it that almost everything is trackable.
 Obviously not every campaign will be sales focused (think awareness & branding) but generally speaking digital can give you basic insights that are far more telling than a print ad.
 For example: how many people saw your ad, how many clicked on it, how many visited your website – did they come back again?
 Which pages did they visit etc.

 Industries where you have an online booking process provide the greatest scope for totally accountable tracking, this applies to Facebook advertising, PPC, organic search and display media (web banners) via a tracking pixel within the conversion process.